IngridGdesigns/IngridGdesigns/README.md

 - ⚡️ Learning how to mock with [Nock](https://github.com/nock/nock) and [Jest](https://github.com/jestjs/jest)....While practicing
 code challenges and algorithms
 - 🔭 I’m currently working on improving my [coding skills](https://github.com/IngridGdesigns/typescript-code-challenges) in TypeScript
-- :pie: Getting ready to try out new recipes to bake for the holidays
+- :pie: Fun fact: Getting ready to try out new recipes to bake for the holidays

 ### Let's Connect